anniezh12/hiring-engineers/answers.md

 ![assigning tags in YAML file](images/collecting-metrics/tag-assignment-datadog-yaml.png)

-Then go back to the datadog account and navigate to infrastructure/Host Map and you can see all the tags that I just defined in yaml file
+I then checked datadog account by navigating to 'infrastructure/Host Map' and you can see all the tags that I just defined in yaml file there.

 ![tags on datadog account](images/collecting-metrics/tagsOnHostMap.png)